-If you’re looking to venture out on your own as a tax agent or rapidly expand your accountancy, an accounting practice commercial loan can help you do just that.
+Looking to head out on your own as a tax agent or rapidly expand your accountancy?

-Banks love accountants and will offer incredible deals on accounting practice commercial loans just to get your business.
+Banks love accountants and offer incredible deals on accounting practice commercial loans just to get your business.

-Getting a really competitive interest rate and borrowing the amount you need will come down to choosing the right commercial lender.
+Borrowing the amount to fund your business goals will come down to choosing the right commercial lender.

 How much can I borrow?

 - Freehold: Borrow up to 70% of the purchase price (standard commercial property) or up to 100% using a guarantor.

 - Leasehold: Up to 60% of actual gross fee income or projected income.

 - With wealth management arm attached: Up to 2.5x financial planning renewal income (earnings before interest and tax) multiple.

 - Principal and interest: 10 years (fully paid off)

 - Interest-only: 3 years (to be fully paid off)